-In step 2 on the preceding page, turn the < > dial to the left to set < BULB>.
+In step 3 on the preceding page, turn the < > dial to the left to set < BULB>.

 The elapsed exposure time will be displayed on the LCD monitor.

 - During the bulb exposure, do not point the lens toward the sun.
-The sun's heat can damage the camera's internal components. - Since bulb exposures produce more noise than usual, the image may look a little grainy. - When [3: Long exp. noise reduction] is set to [Auto] or [Enable], noise generated by the long exposure can be reduced (p.125).
+The sun's heat can damage the camera's internal components. - Since bulb exposures produce more noise than usual, the image may look a little grainy. - When [a 3: Long exp. noise reduction] is set to [Auto] or [Enable], noise generated by the long exposure can be reduced (p.127). - If ISO Auto is set, the ISO speed will be ISO 400 (p.94).

-- For bulb exposures, using a tripod and Remote Switch (sold separately, p.304) is recommended. - You can also use a remote controller (sold separately, p.303) for bulb exposures.
+- For bulb exposures, using a tripod and Remote Switch (sold separately, p.308) is recommended. - You can also use a remote controller (sold separately, p.307) for bulb exposures.
 When you press the remote controller's transmit button, the bulb exposure will start immediately or 2 sec. later.
 Press the button again to stop the bulb exposure.